amanraj74/Quadruped-Challenge-IIT-Bhubaneswar/README.md

 ## 📖 Overview

 A sophisticated autonomous navigation system developed for the **Quadruped Challenge 2025** at IIT Bhubaneswar.
-This project implements precise trajectory control for quadruped robots, featuring both square and circular path patterns with high-accuracy execution in a simulated environment.
+This project implements precise trajectory control for quadruped robots, featuring both square and circular path patterns with high-accuracy execution in a simulated environment, along with intelligent obstacle avoidance capabilities.

 ### 🎯 Key Highlights

 - **100% Success Rate** in simulation testing
-- **Real-time Control** at 20 Hz frequency
+- **Real-time Control** at 10-20 Hz frequency
+- **Multi-Zone Obstacle Detection** with LiDAR sensor fusion
+- **Intelligent Obstacle Avoidance** with adaptive behavior
 - **Precise Path Execution** with geometric and circular trajectories
 - **Modular Architecture** for easy extension and customization
 - **Production-Ready Code** with comprehensive documentation
+- **Professional State Machine** for robust navigation

 ---